Find Affordable College Courses

 $8,690 Average Tuition & Fees

-Our analysis found Lamar University to be the best value school for linguistics and comparative literature students who want to pursue a degree in Texas.
-Lamar University is a large public school located in the city of Beaumont.
+Our 2023 rankings named Lamar University the best value school in Texas for linguistics and comparative literature students.
+Lamar University is a fairly large public school located in the city of Beaumont.

 In-state tuition fees for undergraduate students at Lamar University are $8,690 per year.